 8-9 June 2017, School of Geography and the Environment, University of Oxford

-The Oxford Desert Conference brings together academics and non-academics who research, work and live across the world's desert and semi-desert regions for two days of vibrant talks, presentations, panels and networking opportunities.
+The Oxford Desert Conference brought together academics and non-academics who research, work and live across the world's desert and semi-desert regions for two days of vibrant talks, presentations, panels and networking opportunities.

-For 2017, we encourage presentations on issues related to health, mobility and forced displacement, and environmental governance.
-We also encourage participants from the Humanities to join us.
-The combination of research presentations, open engagement and working group panels encourages debate, conversation and exchange of ideas.
+For 2017, we encouraged presentations on issues related to health, mobility and forced displacement, and environmental governance.
+We also encouraged participants from the Humanities to join us.
+The combination of research presentations, open engagement and working group panels encouraged debate, conversation and exchange of ideas.

 How to Register

 The conference takes place at the School of Geography and the Environment, University of Oxford.
 The School of Geography and the Environment is located in the University Science Area, South Parks Road, Oxford.
 For directions, please see the School's contact information.

 For further queries please contact the Conference Team: